MicrosoftDocs/defender-docs/articles/defender-for-cloud/critical-assets-protection.md

 > [!NOTE]
 > Your critical asset rules apply to all the resources in the tenant that match the rule's condition.

-## View your critical assets in Defender for Cloud
+## View and protect your critical assets in Defender for Cloud

 1. Once your assets are updated, go to the [Attack path analysis](how-to-manage-attack-path.md) page in Defender for Cloud.
 You can see all the attack paths to your critical assets.